The Denialist’s Almanac of American Plague and Pestilence

 ZS: I’ve read that you’ve previously worked as a metallurgical researcher, a literacy tutor, a computer programmer, a busboy, a legal assistant’s assistant, and have taught at the University of Wisconsin as well as a men’s correctional institution.
 That’s quite a wide variety of jobs.
 Have your experiences working at these places influenced any of your writing?

 CM: Oh, yes.
 You can’t help but be a product of your life experiences.
 Lived experience is particularly important for writing characters.
 And it’s not necessarily limited to the sense of “Hey, I was a busboy, so now here’s a novel about a busboy!” but more in the broad sense of worldview and character-shaping that I referenced above, learning to see the world in different ways, to develop empathy and perspective.
 I often found my work forcing me outside my own comfort zone, which is a healthy experience that most of us need more of.

 ZS: At what age did you begin writing, and when did you begin pursuing a career in it?

-CM: I took an undergrad degree in Materials Science engineering, but somewhere between Thermodynamics 201 and Crystallography 311 I started feeling too boxed-in, so I later in college I started mixing in some humanities classes, including English and Creative Writing.
+CM: I took an undergrad degree in Materials Science engineering, but somewhere between Thermodynamics 201 and Crystallography 311 I started feeling too boxed-in, so later in college I started mixing in some humanities classes, including English and Creative Writing.
 So I guess I was flirting with the craft somewhere around my legal drinking age.
-Flirting led to falling in love, and few years later I went back to school for a MFA, but it wasn’t really until after my master’s that I honestly began putting in the hours needed to take the work more seriously.
+Flirting led to falling in love, and a few years later I went back to school for an MFA.
+But it wasn’t really until after my master’s that I honestly began putting in the hours needed to take the work more seriously.
 So, really, I was in my late 20s by the time I started giving the “career” part a proper go.

 ZS: What other projects are you currently working on?